 - Physically raise the profile of innovation in the business.
 Set up noticeboards, upgrade your suggestions scheme and circulate an ideas sheet or bulletin.

-Deal with cynicism about ‘yet another management fad’
+Prepare for cynicism about ‘yet another management fad’

 - Involve employees in the processes of innovation.
 People are less cynical about proposals incorporating ideas they have suggested.